Session Recording web player

 |Displays the playback in full screen.|

-In the right pane of the playback page, the following recording data, event filters, and the quick search box are available:
+In the right pane of the playback page, the Events and Comments filters, quick search box, and some recording data are available:

 - The name of the user whose session was recorded.

 - The host name of the VDA where the recorded session was hosted.

 - The name of the client device where the session was running.

 - Options for sorting search results: Select All, Events, or Comments to sort search results.